ricecake88/ricecake88.github.io/_posts/2019-11-16-combining_devise_with_google_ominauth.markdown

      rails_direct_uploads POST   /rails/active_storage/direct_uploads(.:format)                                           active_storage/direct_uploads#create
 ```

 16. To see and understand the devise gem more in depth, visit this [page](https://www.sitepoint.com/devise-authentication-in-depth/).

 ## Installing OmniAuth and Google to work with Devise (Separate sign-in AND Option to Log In with Google)

 ### Installing the Required Gems

-1. Modify the Gemfile by add omniauth-google-oauth2, thin, and dotenv-rails. *  *Omniauth-google-oauth2* is the gem required to install the Google Omniauth files.
+1. Modify the Gemfile by add omniauth-google-oauth2, thin, and dotenv-rails.
+    * *Omniauth-google-oauth2* is the gem required to install the Google OmniAuth files.
     *  *Thin* allows one to launch your application securely using https.
     *  *Dotenv-rails* is the gem that supports reading .env files (where the credentials will be stored)
     ```